tryweb/dokuwiki-discord-notifier/README.md

 ## Configure

-1. Create an Incoming Webhook on slack
+1. Create an Incoming Webhook on discord

-2. Enter the webhook into the slacknotifier configuration section in DokuWiki's Configuration Settings
+2. Enter the webhook into the discordnotifier configuration section in DokuWiki's Configuration Settings